-This study employed qualitative description based on grounded theory to investigate the perceptions and experiences of people with COPD in a community singing group, with particular attention to its possible impact on their health and well-being.
+This study employed qualitative description to investigate the perceptions and experiences of people with COPD in a community singing group, with particular attention to its possible impact on their health and wellbeing.
 Data collection involved individual interviews and a focus group meeting with people in the programme.
 The Wellington Hospital Research Governance group approved the study, and all patients provided written informed consent.
-The trial was prospectively registered at http://www.anzctr.org.au, registry number ACTRN12615000736549.
+The trial was prospectively registered at www.anzctr.org.au, registry number ACTRN12615000736549.